 Due to the nature of the \$lookup function, it can be, at times CPU intensive, however, since the If command uses short-circuit evaluation, \$lookup should be specified as the last part of the If command.
-For example, is faster than because Suprool can evaluate status = "10" faster than lookup.
-When the status is not "10" Suprool knows the record will not be selected, therefore there is no need to do the lookup.
+For example, because Suprtool can evaluate status = "10" faster than \$lookup.
+When the status is not "10" Suprtool knows the record will not be selected, therefore there is no need to do the \$lookup.

->if status = "10" and \$lookup(cust-table,account)

 '''

+>if status = "10" and $lookup(cust-table,account)

+is faster than

 >if $lookup(cust-table,account) and status = "10"

 '''